integration code

 Custom Built Websites

-Custom built websites tend to take longer than themes, this is because everything is being built and catered to a particular business.
-It will save time in the long run because when its built from the ground up it’s a lot easier to customize the site to ensure your site does exactly what you want it to do.
+Custom-built websites tend to take longer than themes, this is because everything is being built and catered to a particular business.
+It will save time in the long run because when it’s built from the ground up, it’s a lot easier to customize the site to ensure your site does exactly what you want it to do.
 Custom designs allow your site to be responsive across all devices (such as phones, tablets, laptops, etc.) & browsers.

-Pros/Cons of Custom Built Websites
+Pros/Cons of Custom-Built Websites

 1. The website will have a completely unique design that will incorporate the company’s branding and will be based around the needs of your business.